Table of contents

 • In multi-member entities, the lender uses the lowest middle score among all guarantors to set loan terms.

-Credit Score Ranges & Loan Terms
+Credit Score Ranges and Loan Terms

 Credit Score Max LTV Min DSCR